-- The Medical Assistant program is accredited by the Commission on Accreditation of Allied Health Education Programs (CAAHEP), on recommendation of the Committee on Accreditation for Medical Assistant Education. - Approval to operate granted by the Missouri Coordinating Board of Higher Education. - Approved by the Missouri Department of Elementary & Secondary Education to provide services to persons eligible for Veteran's Education, Vocational Rehabilitation, and the Workforce Investment Act (WIA). - Springfield College is a tax-paying, non-subsidized institution of higher learning dedicated to the principle of free enterprise. - The Paralegal program is affiliated with NALA (National Association of Legal Assistants). - aka The Curriculum Review Board of the American Association of Medical Assistants' Endowment (AAMAE)
+- Approval to operate granted by the Missouri Coordinating Board of Higher Education. - Approved by the Missouri Department of Elementary & Secondary Education to provide services to persons eligible for Veteran's Education, Vocational Rehabilitation, and the Workforce Investment Act (WIA). - Springfield College is a tax-paying, non-subsidized institution of higher learning dedicated to the principle of free enterprise. - The Paralegal program is affiliated with NALA (National Association of Legal Assistants).